 Choosing The Container

 For starters, you’ll need to pick containers to grow your strawberry plants in.
-Strawberries are a shallow-rooted plant so require a wider than deeper container with a diameter of 14 inches or more and at least a 6 inch depth.
+Strawberries are a shallow-rooted plant so require a wide, shallow container with a diameter of 14 inches or more and at least a six-inch depth.
 Any type or style of container will do, though clay is probably the best choice.
 Hanging baskets work well too.
 Whatever type container, it needs to have sufficient drainage holes in the bottom or sides.
 A lighter color container works best to keep the roots cooler in summer.
-Strawberry jars (with the side pockets) are okay, but more difficult to keep an even soil moisture throughout.
+Strawberry jars (with the side pockets) are okay but more difficult to keep an even soil moisture throughout.
 The top of the pot tends to dry out too quickly while the bottom stays wet.
 When growing strawberries, and just about any other plant, in containers moisture control will always be an important factor.
 Strawberries like moisture but not wet and soggy soil.

 The Soil Mix

-For soil in the container, I would use a mix including 25% organic compost, 25% sand, and 50% organic potting mix.
+For soil in the container, I would use a mix including 25 percent organic compost, 25 percent sand, and 50 percent organic potting mix.